bkjohnson/homeassistant-storj-integration/README.md

 ## Known Limitations

 - Downloading from the Storj location requires downloading to your Home Assistant instance first before you can download the backup using your browser.
+- Uploading a backup requires that you use the System location as well so that the file can be read into the Storj platform.

 <!---->